ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-order-procedure.md

       * To reuse existing public and private VLANs, if they are available, choose **Select existing VLANs**.
 Specify the VLANs and the subnets.
       * If the consolidated or management cluster and the workload clusters are in the same location, you cannot use existing VLANs.
 Instead, choose **Reuse VLANs from the consolidated cluster** so that the workload cluster and the consolidated cluster use the same VLANs.
 1. Choose the firewall appliance for your instance and follow the steps, depending on your selection:
-   * For **Gateway cluster with Juniper® vSRX**, **Gateway cluster with FortiGate® Virtual Appliance**, and **Bring your own gateway appliance**, specify the gateway [cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-cr-orderinginstance-edge#cr-orderinginstance-edge-cluster-name), the CPU model, the RAM size, the uplink speed, and the networking type.
+   * For **Gateway cluster with Juniper® vSRX**, **Gateway cluster with FortiGate® Virtual Appliance**, and **Bring your own gateway appliance**, specify the [gateway cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-cr-orderinginstance-edge#cr-orderinginstance-edge-cluster-name), the CPU model, the RAM size, and the networking type.
    * For **Gateway cluster with Juniper vSRX** and **Gateway cluster with FortiGate Virtual Appliance**, you must also specify the corresponding service settings in a later step.
-   * For **FortiGate Security Appliance**, you must order the **FortiGate Security Appliance 10 Gbps** service from the [IBM Cloud catalog](https://cloud.ibm.com/catalog/infrastructure/fortigate-security-appliance-10gb).
+   * For **FortiGate Security Appliance**, you must order the **FortiGate Security Appliance 10 Gbps** service from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/infrastructure/fortigate-security-appliance-10gb).
 Confirm that you ordered the service and continue with the following steps.
 1. Specify the **Gateway cluster** settings:
    1. Accept or change the default name of the gateway cluster.
    1. Select the **CPU model** and the RAM size.
-   1. Select the **Uplink speed**.
-The 25 Gb option is available only for specific pods and data center locations.
-For more information, see [Uplink speed](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-addl-clusters#vc_orderinginstance-addl-clusters-gate-uplink).
    1. Select the **Networking type**, either **Public and private network** or **Private network only**.
 1. Specify the **Network interface** settings:
    1. Enter the **Hostname prefix** and the root **Domain name** for the instance that you are creating.
+   1. If you want to customize the hostnames prefix individually, toggle the **Configure hostnames individually** switch on.
    1. Specify the **DNS configuration**.
-   1. If you want to customize the hostnames prefix individually, toggle the **Configure hostnames individually** switch on.
 1. Under **Add-on services**, review the available services:
     * The **Included services** category lists the services that are included in your order.
     * The **Recommended services** category lists the services that IBM recommends to fully use your resources.